Your Complete Guide to a Successful Cyber Attack Tabletop Exercise

 Key Components of a Cybersecurity Tabletop Exercise

-• Scenario Development - If your facilitator is making you practise with a generic scenario, run away!
-The scenario is everything in a cybersecurity drill and that’s why at Cyber Management Alliance we only do bespoke scenarios.
 Our facilitators spend a lot of time with the client to create a scenario that’s deeply contextual and extremely relevant to their specific business structure.
 If the scenario doesn’t feel real, don’t expect real reactions and responses from your team.

 • Expert Facilitation - This is an absolute essential.
-Appoint a skilled facilitator who can guide the exercise, introduce new challenges, and keep participants engaged.They must have the right balance of technical knowledge and people skills.
+Choose a skilled facilitator to lead the exercise.
+They should introduce new challenges and keep everyone engaged.
+The facilitator needs a good mix of technical knowledge and people skills.
 We delve more deeply into this later.

 • Documentation - It’s important to thoroughly document the exercise to evaluate where the gaps exist.
 Documentation also helps in understanding the lessons learned, participants’ responses and feedback and the facilitator’s view on your organisational cyber resilience.
-Post-exercise analysis and improvement is as important to the drill as post-incident analysis is after a security event.
+Post-exercise analysis and improvement is as important as post-incident analysis is after a security event.

 New call-to-action